SimonWaldherr/disTime.js/readme.md

 # disTime.js

-converts UNIX-Timestamps to strings like " 5 days ago " in few languages (en, de, it, es, fr, pt, ru) *coders who like disTime.js maybe also like [parseTime.js](https://github.com/SimonWaldherr/parseTime.js)*
+converts UNIX-Timestamps to strings like " 5 days ago " in few languages (en, de, it, es, fr, pt, ru, uk) *coders who like disTime.js maybe also like [parseTime.js](https://github.com/SimonWaldherr/parseTime.js)*

 ## about